 - Chemicals, grains or other ingredients

 - Histamine, a byproduct of fermentation or brewing

-In some cases, reactions can be triggered by an allergy to a grain such as corn, wheat or rye or to another substance contained in alcoholic beverages.
+In some cases, reactions can be triggered by a true allergy to a grain such as corn, wheat or rye or to another substance in alcoholic beverages.

-Rarely, severe pain after drinking alcohol is a sign of a more serious disorder, such as Hodgkin lymphoma.
+Rarely, severe pain after drinking alcohol is a sign of a more serious disorder, such as Hodgkin's lymphoma.

 Risk factors for alcohol intolerance or other reactions to alcoholic beverages include:

 - Having asthma or hay fever (allergic rhinitis)

 - Having an allergy to grains or to another food

 Depending on the cause, complications of alcohol intolerance or other reactions to alcoholic beverages can include: